PennLINC/qsirecon/docs/reconstruction.rst

 nipype workflows and can be configured and connected based on the recon spec JSON file.
 The output from one workflow can be the input to another as long as the output from the upstream workflow matches the inputs to the downstream workflow.
-The :ref:`recon_workflows` section lists all the available workflows and their inputs and outputs.
+The :ref:`builtin_reconstruction` section lists all the available workflows and their inputs and outputs.

 .. _other_pipeline_input: